Ezra Frech: Early life

-Frech was born in Los Angeles, California, to mother Bahar Soomekh, an actress born in Iran and raised in Los Angeles, and father Clayton Frech, an American of German heritage.
+Frech was born in Los Angeles, California, to Bahar Soomekh, an actress born in Iran and raised in Los Angeles, and Clayton Frech, an American of German heritage.
 He has two younger brothers, Gabriel and Elijah.

 Frech was born without most of his left leg (missing a knee and fibula) and missing fingers on his left hand.
 He received his first prosthetic leg when he was 11 months old.
 When he was 2 years old, Frech had surgery to remove his lower left leg and transplanted a toe from his amputated foot onto his left hand at Boston Children's Hospital.

 Frech is a 2023 graduate of the Brentwood School.
 In February 2024, he became the first above-the-knee amputee to commit to an NCAA Division I track and field team at the University of Southern California.
-As of 2025, he is studying for a bachelor's degree in the business of cinematic arts.
+As of 2025, he was studying for a bachelor's degree in cinematic arts.

 Career

 As a child, Frech played basketball, baseball, soccer, and karate before focusing on track and field when he was 8 years old.
 His first track meet was in 2013 at the Endeavor Games in Edmond, Oklahoma, where he broke several national youth records and was inspired to continue in track and field.
-His father was also inspired at the Endeavor Games to create a similar event in Los Angeles, naming it the Angel City Games.

 Frech was a 2014 finalist for Sports Illustrated Sportkid of the Year.

 Frech's first international meet was at the 2019 World Para Athletics Junior Championships, where he won one gold and two bronze medals.
 He won two silver medals at the 2019 Parapan American Games.

 Frech was the youngest athlete to compete at the 2019 World Para Athletics Championships in Dubai.
 He made the finals in all three of his events, but did not medal.